 A bigger mess

 If you’ve got a mess that you would usually use soap and water for (i.e. some food caked onto the surface), it’s actually perfectly safe to use a gentle soap and non-scrubbing sponge on a cast iron skillet.
 Any mild kitchen soap won’t be strong enough to penetrate the seasoned surface.
 It’s safe to use to get a small mess off of your griddle.

 These sponges from Amazon don’t have an abrasive side.

 The real threat of using this kind of cleaning method is actually the water.
 Use warm or hot water to clean, but make sure to dry very well in order to avoid rusting.
 A trick for getting your cast iron griddle as dry as possible is to put it back over a low flame for a few minutes to evaporate any leftover moisture.
 Also be sure to store your cast iron griddle in a dry, open place if possible.

-Hang your cast iron skillets on this wrought iron pot rack.
+Hang your cast iron skillets on this wrought iron pot rack from Amazon.

 Post-cleaning care and maintenance